 Sustainability Studies Minor students are required to complete 9 credits from electives.
+Current information on electives is available on the University Catalog Sustainability Studies Minor web page.

 Take three courses, not more than one from each of four categories.